nmikhailov/Validity90/README.md

 # Validity90

-This project aims on revers engineering protocol of Validity 138a:0090 fingerprint reader, creating specification and FLOSS libfprint driver.
+This project aims on reverse engineering protocol of Validity 138a:0090 fingerprint reader, creating specification and FLOSS libfprint driver.

 ## Discussions